*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 Spontaneous mutation deals with errors in normal DNA replication that are not repaired by enzymes resulting in insertion or deletion of a nitrogenous base from DNA sequence.

-Induced mutation can be due to the exposure to environment agents such as EM radiation, chemicals or naturally occurring substances.
+Induced mutation can be due to the exposure to environment agents such as ionising radiation, chemicals or naturally occurring substances.

 We have already discussed both types of mutation in the previous learning objective.